Physics-inspired adaptions to low-parameter neural network weather forecasts systems: Results

-We now turn to the spatial distribution of RMSE for z500 (fig. \ref{fig:a) spatial}).
-Panel a) shows the error of the base networks at different lead times for the hres data, with increasing leadtime from upper left to lower right.
-The error pattern follows the typical error patterns of medium range NWP forecasts, with lowest predictability in the storm-track regions (e.g. \citet{scher_how_2019}).
+We now turn to the spatial distribution of RMSE.
+We focus on z500 as this provides a more direct link to the atmospheric circulation than temperature (Fig. \ref{fig:a) spatial}).
+Panel a) shows the error of the base networks at different lead times for the high-resolution data, with increasing leadtime from upper left to lower right.
+The error pattern follows the typical error patterns of medium range NWP forecasts, with lowest predictability in the storm-track regions and in the Southern Hemisphere (e.g. \citet{scher_how_2019}).
 As expected, the error grows with increasing lead-time, with no dramatic changes in the spatial patterns.

-More interesting is the difference between the spherconv and the base architecture (panel b) and the difference between sphereconv\_hemconv\_shared and hemconv\_shared (panel d).
-Up to forecast day 4, the spherical convolution clearly improves the forecasts around both poles.
-In the Northern Hemisphere, however, the spherconv forecasts in the storm track regions are slightly worse than the base architecture, and for longer lead-times also the forecasts around the North Pole are worse with the spherical convolution.
-Results are similar for t850 (fig. S1), except that for t850 hres the longer forecasts around the north pole have the same error both in the base architecture and the spherconv architecture.
+More interesting is the difference between the spherconv and the base architecture (Fig. \ref{fig:a) spatial}b) and between hemconv\_sharedweights and the base architecture (Fig. \ref{fig:a) spatial}c).
+Both clearly improve the forecasts in the high latitudes, and in particular in the Southern Hemisphere, with increasing improvement with increasing lead times.
+We finally consider the difference between sphereconv\_hemconv\_shared and hemconv\_shared (Fig. \ref{fig:a) spatial}d).
+Up to forecast day 5, the Spherenet convolution clearly improves the forecasts around both poles.
+For longer lead times, the Spherenet convolution still provides an improvement, but this now appears to be largest in the mid-latitudes.
+Results are similar for t850 (Fig. A1), except that the forecast improvements in the mid-latitudes for both sphereconv and hemconv\_shared are larger relative to those in the poles than for z500.
+Moreover, sphereconv\_hemconv\_shared presents a slightly lower skill in some mid-latitude regions compared to hemconv\_shared.

-Finally, panel c) compares hemconv\_shared with the base architecture.
-Here the improvements in the first days of the forecasts are more spatially uniform..
-Interestingly, from day 5 onward there is a deterioration around both poles in the hemconv\_shared architecture compared to the base architecture.